wrzlbrmft/imapcopy/README.md

 #### excludedFolders

-List folders that you want to exclude from being copied.
+List folders that you want to exclude from being copied using their full name.

 This will exclude `Drafts`, `Spam` and `Trash` under the inbox (`INBOX`):